iurilandolt/pipex/README.md

 You can add directories to your PATH if you have custom scripts or binaries located elsewhere or modify it in a user's profile settings (~/.bashrc, ~/.bash_profile, or ~/.profile for the bash shell, for instance) to make the change persistent across sessions.

 To view the current directories included in the PATH variable in a terminal, you can use the command: `echo $PATH`.

-We need these directores in order to run `execve()`, The execve() function replaces the current process with a new one.
+We need these directores in order to run `execve()`, he execve() function replaces the current process with a new one.

 If successful, it does not return;  If there is an error, returns -1.
 This function takes three arguments;

 A string representing the path to the executable,